 I’ve just had an overdose of quaint.

-On an all-day excursion from Royal Caribbean’s Voyager of the Seas in Italy, my tour to the picturesque Cinque Terre region was a day-long feast of views of clusters of tiny, almost too perfect houses, in freshly painted hues of banana, bubble gum, mint, mocha and strawberry and markets full of fruit.
+On an all-day excursion from Royal Caribbean’s Brilliance of the Seas in Italy, my tour to the picturesque Cinque Terre region was a day-long feast of views of clusters of tiny, almost too perfect houses, in freshly painted hues of banana, bubble gum, mint, mocha and strawberry and markets full of fruit.

 Avid travellers are excused if they hadn’t heard about these villages on Italy’s west coast between Genoa and La Spezia until recently.
 For most of their history, these small outports were little known and all but inaccessible exceept by boat or train.
 Cinque Terre means “Five Lands” in Italian, but there is precious little land to be found.
 The main features are precariously sheer cliffs and the azure sea.